Vietnam.vn - Nền tảng quảng bá Việt Nam

 On May 31, Associate Professor, Doctor Phung Nguyen The Nguyen, Head of the Department of Infectious Resuscitation, Children's Hospital 1, said that the child was admitted to the hospital with symptoms of high fever, vomiting a lot and lethargy.

-About 8 hours later, the child had multiple generalized seizures with impaired consciousness and was intubated.
-The patient progressed to a deep coma, unresponsive to stimulation, and brain ultrasound and cranial computed tomography showed acute ventricular dilatation.
-Tests for infection increased, cerebrospinal fluid was cloudy yellow, and routine culture tests for pathogens in blood and cerebrospinal fluid were negative.
+About 8 hours later, the child had multiple generalized seizures with impaired consciousness, so he was intubated.
+The patient progressed to a deep coma, did not respond to stimulation, and brain ultrasound and cranial computed tomography showed acute ventricular dilatation.
+Tests for infection increased, cerebrospinal fluid was cloudy yellow, and common culture tests in blood and cerebrospinal fluid were negative.

 The amoeba Naegleria fowleri is a single-celled parasite belonging to the pseudopod class and is the only Naegleria species that causes disease in humans.
 They are often found in warm freshwater areas such as ponds, lakes, rivers, hot springs, and moist soil.
 The amoeba enters the human brain through the nasal mucosa.
 Doctors recommend that to prevent the risk of infection, people should use clean water sources and limit living and bathing in places with dirty water sources.

 People infected with this amoeba may experience headaches, fever, nausea and vomiting, and the disease progresses rapidly.
-Most people fall into a coma and die within 1 to 18 days after symptoms begin.
+Most people fall into a coma and die within 1 to 18 days of the onset of symptoms.
 Diagnosis in the early stages is difficult.

 Source: https://www.sggp.org.vn/benh-nhi-nhiem-amop-an-nao-hiem-gap-hon-me-sau-post742434.html